khanal-abhi/stackrunner_server/README.md

 <hr>

 ## Issues
-For any issues related to the server binary or installation, please report the bug here.
-For any issues related to the extension, please report the bug at [Stack Runner](https://github.com/khanal-abhi/stack-runner).
+For any issues related to the server binary or installation, please report the bug [here](https://github.com/khanal-abhi/stackrunner_server/issues).
+For any issues related to the extension, please report the bug [here](https://github.com/khanal-abhi/stack-runner/issues).